missystar/Went/Anonymous-Donations.md

 # THANK YOU FOR DONATING!

-Our official guide on how to make a fully anonymous donation to support development of AIMSICD.
+Official guide on how to make a fully anonymous donation to support development of AIMSICD.

 ---